GabrielaNikolova/Portfolio/README.md

 <h2>Credits</h2>

-This webpage was based on the design of Brittany Chiang. https://v4.brittanychiang.com/
+This webpage was based on a design by Brittany Chiang. https://v4.brittanychiang.com/